 This document is a typed note of the workshop I ran on Tuesday 7 December for judges at Central Family Court, which in turn builds on a workshop I ran on Friday 5 November 2021 for the Association of District Judges.
 The passages in ordinary type are what I said in the 30 minutes we had.
 To read them takes about 15 minutes.
 The passages in italics are what I would have liked to have had time to add – with explanations of some very compressed material and a few links to resources I mention.
 To read the whole document takes about 20 minutes.

-I have created a summary: A one page “Three Take Home Messages” page also on this website.
+But if that is too long, I have created a summary: A one page “Three Take Home Messages” page also on this website.
 Three short take home messages from Workshops on Stress /Psychological Health for Judges.

 On Friday 5 November I ran a workshop about Judges and Stress for the Association of District Judges, which I was told later was successful.